List of awards and nominations received by Rajkummar Rao

 Rajkummar Rao is an Indian actor who works in the Hindi film industry.
-He has received three Filmfare Awards, two Screen Awards and two Zee Cine Awards.
+He has received four Filmfare Awards, two Screen Awards and two Zee Cine Awards.
 He began his career with the experimental anthology film Love Sex Aur Dhokha (2010).
 After a few brief roles, he had his breakthrough with the drama film Kai Po Che!
 (2013).
 He rose to prominence with his portrayal of Shahid Azmi in the critically acclaimed biographical drama Shahid (2013), for which he was awarded the National Film Award for Best Actor and Filmfare Award for Best Actor (Critics).
 Trapped (2017) earned him another Filmfare Award for Best Actor (Critics).